 Below: Spring 2008; Andy Stevens and SC Jupiter getting a quote for some welding work.

-Ed Nankivell's red saloon Jupiter in attendance
+The Edmund Nankivell red saloon Jupiter is in attendance

 The doors rattle less, apparently!
 Well done Jaak!
 (March 2008)

-Jacky Gruz is the envy of his local classic car fraternity with his well-restored Jupiter.
+Frenchman Jacky Gruz is the envy of his local classic car fraternity with his well-restored Jupiter.
 The car has been made a light as possible and has vents at the rear of the bonnet to assist the extraction of hot air from behind the radiator.
 The 2007 events the car has attended include the Ronde Historique du Mont du Chat and the Ronde de Montagnole, both in the Haute Savoie region of alpine France

 The above picture (courtesy Morgan man Brian Lee) shows Mike and Judith Chevers, who have located to France with their two Jupiters, driving through the village of Esse in the Charente in France recently.
 Mike and Judith entered two local rallies, in one the mayor provided a free four-course meal for all participants.